 Shared accommodation is available FREE on-site at Dundreggan for some trainees.
 Alternatively, a monetary contribution of up to £2000 may be added to the bursary payment to help with accommodation and travel from an off-site location.

 Be aware that Dundreggan is a remote location, with poor mobile phone and internet reception, and the nearest local centres (i.e. providing shop, pub, activities etc.) are at least a ½ hours’ drive away.
-There is very little off site accomodation available nearby, so it might be necessary for us to accomodate 5 trainees in the shared accomodation.
+There is very little off site accommodation available nearby, so it might be necessary for us to accommodate 5 trainees in the shared accommodation.
 If 3 trainees need to live on site there would individual bedrooms, if 5 trainees need to live on site there will be a requirement to share same sex bedrooms (max occupancy 2).
 We will not know whether sharing of bedrooms is required until the end of the recruitment process.